-GORSLEY VILLAGE HALL Thursday 20th April 7.30 p.m. – ‘A United Kingdom’ (cert.
+GORSLEY VILLAGE HALL - Thursday 19th October 7.30 p.m. – ‘Their Finest’ (cert.
 12A)

+The running time of this film is just under 2 hours, so there will not be an interval.
 Admission (at the door): Adults £5.00, Children (under 18) £3.00.
-Discounted tickets (Adults £4.50, Children £2.50) can be purchased in advance from Gorsley Post Office & Stores or Tony Beckwith (01989 720358 firstname.lastname@example.org).
+Discounted tickets (Adults £4.50, Children £2.50) can be purchased in advance from Tony Beckwith (01989 720358 or firstname.lastname@example.org).

 As usual, tea, coffee and biscuits will be available and you are welcome to bring your own drinks (glasses provided).
 The doors will be open from 7.00 for those that would like to meet up with friends for a drink and a chat before the film.

 NEWENT IN BLOOM ACTIVITIES